 This has truly been a labor of love.

-And I’m so thankful for RYOBI Outdoors and this Patio Makeover Challenge with RYOBI Landscapes for inspiring me to do this.
+And I’m so thankful for the makeover challenges we do here at Thrift Diving.
 Otherwise, I honestly don’t’ think I ever would have done it.

 I thought it was too difficult…too expensive (well….I was right on that one!
 LOL)….and too much for me and my skills.
 But I proved to myself that I can create any space I want, as long as I put my mind to it!